ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 | Placement groups      | `GET /placement_groups`         | [List all placement groups](/apidocs/vpc/latest#list-placement-groups) |
 {: caption="Required API instance template details" caption-side="bottom"}

-Use the following commands to determine the required information for creating a new instance template.
+Use the following commands to determine the required information to create an instance template.

 1. List the {{site.data.keyword.vpc_short}}s that are associated with your account.